elblanco2/spring-2025-art-courses/src/modules/ART1300/modules/module_structure.md

 4. Added concurrent skill building throughout all modules

 ## Time Management Notes:
-- Each week typically has 2 assignments due
+- Each week typically has 2-3 assignments due
 - Technical module has more frequent but smaller assignments
 - Final weeks focus on refinement and presentation
 - No new assignments after Week 14
+- Exhibition artwork preparation in Week 5 for mid-semester display